sumaiya-antara/sumaiya-antara/README.md

 ### Hi there 👋
-This is Sumaiya from Dhaka, Bangladesh.🔭 I am a CSE Graduate and currently working as an Information System Audit Executive at Grant Thornton Bangladesh.
+This is Sumaiya from Dhaka, Bangladesh.🔭 I am a CSE Graduate and currently working as a System Analyst and Project Manager at Piistech Limited.
 📫You can reach me through my Linkedin account https://www.linkedin.com/in/sumaiyaantara444

 <!--